The ministry of lay persons is to represent Christ and his Church;

 Book of Common Prayer, p.
 855

 All worshippers are participants in worship.
 Some like to offer their time and talents to help prepare for or lead worship.
 Here are the various ways to help with worship at St. Peter's.
 If you are interested, email the church office.

-St. Peter’s Altar Guild is a special group of people who work behind the scenes to help make us who we are.
-They have the responsibility of preparing for the worship services of the church.
+St. Peter’s Altar Guild is a special group of people who work behind the scenes and have the responsibility of preparing for the worship services of the church.
 Activities include care for the sacred vessels and vestments used in worship, setting up for and cleaning up after each service, and painting the choir (chancel) and altar (sanctuary) areas.
 Participants set up on Saturday morning on a rotating schedule.
 This is rewarding work focused on the primary reason for the existence of our parish, worship.

 Reading the Scriptures are the heart of the first part of the service, the Liturgy of the Word.
 Lectors are trained to read the Old and New Testament readings during worship services.
 The gift of a good voice and brief training on which lessons to read and how to find the pronunciation guide for some of those Biblical names is all that's required.
 Lectors are assigned to a Sunday based on a rotating schedule.